JeffreyBenjaminBrown/monome/README.md

 (This causes the code to send to port 55555.
 An alternative solution would be to tell the monome to listen to port 13993; if you want to do that, the serialosc protocol describes how.
 Similar alternatives are available to the rest of this section.)

-Next we have to find out what prefix your monome is listening to.
+Next, after replacing that text, we have to find out what prefix your monome is listening to.
 (I don't know why; maybe two monomes can be listening on the same port?)
 To do that, go to the second REPL (the one that's not running the mailbox), and run these two commands:
 ```
 toMonome <- sendsTo (unpack localhost) 13993
 send toMonome $ requestDeviceInfo 11111